neoforged/.github/primers/1.21.11/index.md

         - `computeSpeed` - Computes last known speed and position of the entity.
         - `getKnownSpeed` - Gets the last known speed of the entity.
     - `EntityProcessor` - A post processor for an entity when loading.
-    - `EntityEvent#HIT` - An event fired when an entity is hit.
+    - `EntityEvent#KINETIC_HIT` - An event fired when an entity is hit with a kinetic weapon.
     - `HumanoidArm#STREAM_CODEC` - The network codec for the arm enum.
     - `LivingEntity`
         - `DEFAULT_KNOCKBACK` - The default knockback applied to an entity on hit.